 John Doe “Keeper”

-John Doe’s voice was like the sound of a storm cloud over a city on fire.
+John Doe’s voice was the sound of a storm cloud over a city on fire.
 The city was Los Angeles.
-The storm was a sun shower named Exene Cervenka, Doe’s wife and partner in the positively essential Punk band, X. As a couple, they were more charismatic and fun than Lindsey and Stevie.
-As punk rock royalty, John and Exene proved more enduring and lovable than Thurston and Kim (even despite the fact they divorced way back in 1985).
-And as a frontman, Hollywood could not have cast a cooler, young L.A. cowpunk.
+And the storm was actually a sun shower named Exene Cervenka.
+John and Exene were partners in love and in Punk.
+As a couple, they were more charismatic (which is saying something) and fun (which is not saying much) than Lindsey and Stevie.
+As punk royalty, they were more accessible and lovable than Thurston and Kim.
+But on his own — as a frontman — Hollywood could not have cast a hipper L.A. cowpunk.
 Handsome and wise, younger John Doe looked something like Bill Paxton with Jeff Bridges hair and a neon guitar.
 He was fucking perfect.

 By the early 1990s, X had become the band that critics and bands loved but whose records could not sell and whose songs could not get played on the radio.
-They survived as a touring concern but, even at the height of Alternative Rock, Doe understandably concluded that there was no point making new X records if people didn’t want to hear them.
-He would continue to tour occasionally with his bandmates but opted to make different, and less expensive records, out of reach from the pressures and scale of major record labels.
+They survived as a touring concern but, even at the height of Alternative Rock, Doe had rightfully concluded that there was little point in making new X records if people didn’t want to hear them.
+Eventually, while he continued to tour with his bandmates now and again, he opted to make different, less expensive records, out of reach from the pressures and scale of major record labels.

-Nearly seventy now and thirty years into a decorated solo career, Doe has spent his second act answering the question: who is John Doe when there is no city on fire and no storm below?
+Nearly seventy now and thirty years into a decorated solo career, John Doe has spent his second act answering the question: who is John Doe when there is no burning city and raging storm?
 Is he one half of Punk Rock’s Richard and Linda Thompson?
 Is he a character actor in arthouse films?
-Is he a godfather of Cowpunk, Psychobilly and a big strain of Alternative Country Music?
+Is he a godfather of Psychobilly and a key strain of Alternative Country Music?
 Or is he just a troubadour, making a living writing and playing his bittersweet Country-ish Rockabilly songs for discerning middle agers?

 johndoekeeper.jpg

 Given the opportunity, the results, curiously, were mixed.
 It seems that through Dave Way, his friend Joe Henry and his many admirers, John Doe was able to cash in some favors for “Keeper.”
 Don Was plays on the record.
 Patty Griffin and Jill Sobule step into Exene’s parts.
 The twelve songs organize themselves roughly into two varieties -- the stripped down sort and the bulked up sort.
 Though all of the songs are spare at heart and could have been rendered with just the singer, a guitar and a duet partner, nearly half of “Keeper” receives horn sections, fiddle and slide guitar.
 Unto itself, these are not bad things.
 In fact they can be great things.
 Some part of John Doe always thought of The Band as a Punk band.
 You can hear that in both X and some of his early solo records.
-But there is also part of John Doe that heard something wild and -- yes -- Punk in late 60s and early 70s Rolling Stones.
-Not an honesty or amateurishness in sound, but a power and cocksureness.
-On “Keeper,” when John Doe is not intent on slowing things down, it seems that he and his producer want to evoke “Sticky Fingers” -- the organ, the horns, the swirl of it all.
-Amazingly, the band is able enough to emulate some of that spirit.
-But the biggest problem with Keeper is that it aspires to be a sound that it, in spite of its great intentions and excellent players, simply cannot muster.
+But there is also part of John Doe that heard something wild and — yes — Punk in late 60s and early 70s Rolling Stones.
+Not a directness or amateurishness, but a force and cocksureness.
+When John Doe is not slowing things down on “Keeper,” it seems that he is reaching for “Sticky Fingers” — the organ, the horns, the swirl of it all.
+Amazingly, the band is able enough to emulate some of that dark, magical spirit — but just barely.
+Doe is not Mick Jagger and his band is not Keith, Charlie, Bill, Billy Preston and (importantly) Mick Taylor.
+In spite of its very good songs and great intentions, “Keeper” falls just short of its hopes and dreams.

 In 2011, John Doe was many things.
 But he was no longer renegade and carefree.
-He was the opposite, in fact.
+In fact, he was the opposite.
 He was rooted and full of care.
-So when a song like “Never Enough,” a simple but insightful rave-up about out of control desire for more -- more stuff, more power, more money -- gets filled in with honky tonk piano and Memphis horns, it sounds like a Stones’ outtake recorded underwater.
-Similarly, “Jump Into My Arms” starts as a clever Rockabilly love song that inverts traditional gender stereotypes before the guitar duel and piano overruns the number.
-There are several moments on “Keeper” wherein you feel like what gets lost amid the great talent, bittersweet stories and majestic, minor chord float of John Doe’s voice is -- well -- the songs.
+So when a song like “Never Enough,” a simple (but thoughtful) rave-up about out of control desire — more stuff, more power, more money — gets filled in with honky tonk piano and Memphis horns, it sounds like a Stones’ outtake recorded underwater.
+Similarly, “Jump Into My Arms” begins as a clever Rockabilly romance that inverts traditional gender stereotypes, but soon enough the guitars and piano overrun the number.
+Repeatedly there is a mismatch between the singer, the songs and the performances.

-To be clear, there is not a single moment on “Keeper” that feels like a total misfire.
-The heart of my criticism is my admiration for the singer and songwriter.
+To be clear, there is not a single moment on “Keeper” that would qualify as a total misfire.
+The heart of my criticism is based on an admiration for the singer and songwriter.
 I love John Doe when he sings big, unexpected choruses.
-I love the way his flat, angry, disaffected voice grew bruised with kindness and sadness over time.
-I love the way he harmonizes, seemingly incapable of finding the melody until, almost accidentally, he and his duet partner land on the same note.
+I love the way his flat, wild but disaffected voice bruised over time.
+I love the way he harmonizes, seemingly incapable of finding the melody until, almost accidentally, he and his duet partners land on the same note.
 I guess I figured that, with more time, budget and collaborators, he’d be able to do that twelve times in twelve tracks.
-I can put some of the blame on the production, but the truth is that several of these songs were just not as good as the singer or the ideas within them.
+I can place some of the blame on the production, but the truth is that several (many) of these songs are just not as good as the singer.

 When he is good, though, John Doe is great.
-His love songs to his daughters (I presume), “Don’t Forget How Much I Love You” and “Little Tiger” are touching and sentimental in the smartest possible way.
-They are wholly paternal without ever sounding Paternalistic.
-Throughout “Keeper,” Doe surprises with insight and, even, feminism.
-“Giant Step Backward” recognizes, and then aches for, the time in the beginning when there was love and empathy where there is now work and resentment.
+His love songs to his daughters (I presume), “Don’t Forget How Much I Love You” and “Little Tiger” are touching and sentimental in the smartest possible ways.
+They are paternal without ever sounding Paternalistic.
+“Giant Step Backward,” on the other hand, is grown up fare, a patently lovely track that aches for the time when there was love and empathy, which has since been replaced by work and resentment.
 He knows that the only way forward is to step back.
-The chorus is huge and sad.
-She’s left him and he knows that he cannot and should not chase her forward.
-Simply, achingly, deeply, he sings:
+She’s left him but he knows that he cannot and should not chase her forward.
+Plainly, deeply, he sings:

 You’ve taken off